 Can I change my target speed during the test?

 No. The test uses the target speed you had when you started Task 1.
-To change it, go to the typing goal page and start a new test.
+To change it, open the typing goal section and start a new test.

 Is a longer typing test better?